ioccc-src/winner/faq.md

 <div id="remarks_consistency">
 <div id="consistency">
-###  Q: Why do author remarks sometimes not match the source and/or inconsistent with the entry?
+### Q 8.2: Why do some remarks seem inconsistent with the entry?
 </div>
 </div>